-Much has been written about many of Norman Rockwell’s neighbors who posed as models for his many illustrations and Saturday Evening Post covers.
-Now 86, but looking decades younger, Cathy Burow, née Smith, laughs about her fleeting fame.
+Much has been written about Norman Rockwell’s neighbors who posed as models for his illustrations and Saturday Evening Post covers.
+Now 87, but looking decades younger, Cathy Burow, née Smith, one of the models, laughs about her fleeting fame in an interview.

 Norman Rockwell was born in New York City on February 3, 1894, and he began his artistic career at Boy’s Life, the Boy Scouts of America magazine, at age 19 as a staff artist.
 Throughout his career, he produced nearly 4,000 works, but he is most famous for his Saturday Evening Post covers, portraying an idealist view of American life.

 He pulled inspiration from the world around him, often photographing, then painting, staged scenes featuring whatever models he could find to fit his vision.
 Among the more famous are people like Doc Campbell, clad in his white coat giving a shot; Eddie Lock, the apprehensive boy about to receive the shot; and Mary Whalen, the girl at the mirror.

 But little has been written about the forgotten Southern California model who graced the cover of the March 19, 1949, issue of The Saturday Evening Post in a painting titled Prom Dress.

 Cathy Smith was a 14-year-old junior high school student living in West Hollywood in the fall of 1948 when the famous illustrator – who was working in Los Angeles to escape the snowy, cold Vermont winter – approached her at school and asked if she would model for a Post cover.